d-rug/d-rug.github.io/index.md

 -   ***Come to our weekly work sessions***: This is the core purpose of DRUG.
 We have weekly, 2-hour work sessions where people bring their computers to work on their own projects, and ask each other questions as needed.
 We have no TAs - just mutual support in R, statistics, and related topics.
 Group members sometimes give short presentations on R methods and best practices or to get feedback on their projects.

-    ***For Fall Quarter 2015, weekly work sessions will be be held Wednesdays 10AM-12PM in Wickson Hall Room 2120***
+    ***For Winter Quarter 2016, weekly work sessions will be be held Tuesdays 3pm - 5pm in Wickson 2124. ***

  - ***Join the [mailing list](https://groups.google.com/d/forum/davis-rug)***: The mailing list is an online supplement to our in-person work sessions.